neuralisa/word2vec_exercices1/README.md

 - **Why do we use softmax() for normalization and not just min-max scaling?** This question asks for a theoretical explanation of softmax function usage in machine learning models.

+15 octomber
+Homework
+Use the gensim library to find 3 words w1, w2 and w3 where w1 and w2 are synonyms (happy/joyous) and w3 is an antonym(sad).
+In this scenario w1 and w3 are more similar than w1 and w2.
+Send your submission to bayar.menzat@tuwien.ac.at.